flexcompute/tidy3d/README.md

 - [x] Simplify MonitorData
     - [x] remove MonitorData.monitor  and MonitorData.monitor_name attributes.
     - [x] remove MonitorData.load() and MonitorData.export()
-    - [ ] assert all SimulationData.monitor_data.keys() are in SimulationData.simulation.monitor.keys() <- not necessry.
-    - [ ] provide optional args to SimulationData.export() to only export some MonitorData by key <- not necessary?
-    - [ ] Move any interfaces in MonitorData to SimulationData (geometry, plotting, etc).
     - [x] Make monitordata.load_from_group aware of lists
 - [x] Use shapely for geometry ops / plotting?  `Geometry.geo(x=0)` -> shapely representation.
 	- [x] Fix all tests.